next up previous

 Notes:

 4. Cheating, defined as taking credit for work you did not do, is strictly forbidden.
-First offenders will receive a zero grade for the assignment or exam in question and the offense will be brought to the attention of the Dean of Students Office.
+First offenders will receive a zero grade for the assignment or quiz in question and the offense will be brought to the attention of the Dean of Students Office.
 Repeat offenders will receive an NR for the course and the case will be brought before the campus judicial board (see Student Handbook).

 5. In order to maintain a classroom environment conducive to effective learning, please refrain from the following activities during class: carrying on conversations (vocal or electronic), browsing the web, listening to music, playing games, eating (unless you brought enough to share with the whole class), or sleeping.
 Please set cell phones to silent mode.
 Your consideration for others would be greatly appreciated.